 When to expect mammography results

 Some centers may give you the results of your mammogram at the time of your screening.
 However, depending on the center, it may take up to two weeks to get your results.

 If you do not get your results within two weeks, follow up with your health care provider or the mammography center.
 Don’t assume the results were normal because you haven’t gotten a report.

 Breast implants and mammography

 Mammography is a safe and effective screening tool for women who have breast implants.
-However, if you have implants, it is important to tell your mammography technologist before the procedure.
-The mammography machine must be specially adjusted to avoid too much pressure on the implant.
-Special positioning of the breast will also be required.
+However, the implants can make it harder to interpret the mammogram.
+So, if you have implants, it is important to tell the technologist before the procedure.
+The mammography machine must be specially adjusted to get the best image of the natural breast tissue.
+Special positioning of the breast may also be required.
 Four views of each breast will be taken (instead of the standard two).

 If possible, choose a center with technologists and radiologists who are experienced in mammography for women with breast implants.

 Pregnancy, breastfeeding and mammography